 In summary, the best fabric for swimwear is the one which makes the most sense for your needs.
 We personally like the easy printing capability and durability of polyester.
 The feel and finish of nylon is great too.
 If you can find a polyester that you love, then you’ll have the best of both worlds.

-Here at Prototype, we work with a wide variety of clients with a wide variety of needs.
-We offer a wide variety of stock swimwear fabrics, as well as the ability to use anything that you, or we, are able to source.
+Here at Prototype, we offer a wide variety of stock swimwear fabrics, as well as the ability to use anything that you, or we, are able to source.
 Contact us now and tell us about your business and your needs.
 We’ll be happy to help you from there!